 While contributing your free time to expand human knowledge and togetherness can be satisfactory, you may also want to make it into a career.
 More and more companies are hiring ethics advisors, social activists, and humanists of all kinds.
 Both governments and private sectors are recognizing the importance of humane values.
 They need to be engraved and constantly verified, so there’s a market demand for ethical specialists.

 Mind that established big tech corporations, including Facebook, has been claiming their moral values since the dawn of Silicon Valley.
 Similarly to oil companies, we need to watch their repeated actions, not PR communications.
-Of course, if you are up for challenges, you may try to join them and try to really improve the system from inside.
+Of course, if you are up for challenges, you may try to join them and try to really improve their system from inside.

 Additionally, there are technologies that have bigger disruptive potential than social media – like artificial intelligence.
 You may want to explore job opportunities in DeepMind or OpenAI, that seems to focus a lot on the ethical implications of their research.
-Besides that, you also have non-governmental organizations like the Centre for Humane Technology or Institute for the Future.
+Besides that, you also have non-governmental organizations like the Center for Humane Technology or Institute for the Future.
 They create ethical guidelines, produce impactful content, and put pressure on corporations and governments.

 Create a new Internet product